 Joe served for many years as outside counsel to a US-based multinational with operations in more than 70 countries and has counseled the company’s managers on almost every significant domestic and foreign legal activity involving the company; engagements that run the gamut from market access and direct foreign investment to trade disputes and international litigation.
 US legal work for his foreign clients includes environmental issues for a Japanese chemical concern, regulatory compliance for an Arab bank, defense procurement for a Brazilian manufacturer and human rights advice for a European company.

 Joe’s active pro bono practice includes advocating for the release of US citizens unduly detained in foreign countries and has led him with two colleagues to establish Pretrial Rights International, a NGO which seeks to protect the human rights of detainees awaiting trial worldwide through legal action, advocacy, publicity and education.
+He is a member of the Board of Directors of the Squire Patton Boggs Foundation, which promotes the role of public service and pro bono work in the practice of law and the development of public policy.

 Outside the practice, Joe maintains an active interest in international legal matters.
 He taught the core curriculum course in comparative law at George Washington University Law School for more than 10 years and chaired a nongovernmental organization that litigates in US courts on behalf of foreign victims of torture.
 His interest in university affairs is seen in his service as vice chairman of the Board of Trustees of the George Washington University.
 During his tenure as a trustee, he chaired the fundraising program that brought more than half a billion dollars to the university’s endowment.
 He serves as a member of the Board of Trustees of the American University of Sharjah in the United Arab Emirates.
 Joe also chaired an international health care charity, was a director of Human Rights First, formerly called the Lawyers Committee for Human Rights, and served as a governor of the Middle East Institute.